 It was a disciple of Jürgen Klopp who was chosen to lead Borussia Dortmund into 2021/22.
-Marco Rose also favours the intense pressing approach with which Klopp has based his own successes as a manager, and after building his reputation as the promising coach of Red Bull Salzburg, Rose more recently succeeded in leading Borussia Mönchengladbach into the knockout stages of the Champions League.
+Marco Rose favours the intense pressing approach with which Klopp has based his own successes as a manager.
+After building his reputation as the promising coach of Red Bull Salzburg, Rose more recently succeeded in leading Borussia Mönchengladbach into the knockout stages of the Champions League.

-In Thomas Tuchel, who himself succeeded Klopp at Dortmund, Julian Nagelsmann, Rose and more, German football has provided three of the coaches expected to largely shape European football in the coming years.
-Rose – aged 44 when his latest career move was confirmed in February 2021 – also featured under Klopp at Mainz during his 15-year playing career.
+In Thomas Tuchel, who succeeded Klopp at Dortmund, Julian Nagelsmann and Rose, German football has provided three of the coaches expected to largely shape European football in the coming years.
+Rose, aged 44 when his latest career move was confirmed in February 2021, also featured under Klopp at Mainz during his 15-year playing career.
 “He shaped all of us,” he has said of his former boss.
-“We picked up a few things in terms of football, but above all it was the way he was with people (that was influential).
+“We picked up a few things in terms of football, but above all it was the way he was with people [that was influential].
 Maybe there are a few parallels with Jürgen.”

 At Salzburg Rose mostly favoured a four-diamond-two formation (below), but there were periods when a flatter 4-4-2 was also used.
 Even on the rare occasions he wanted a back three, he continued to select two strikers.
 Their diamond midfield was particularly flexible – Xaver Schlager, Takumi Minamino, Amadou Haidara and Hannes Wolf all often occupied different roles – contributing to Rose’s ability to make subtle adjustments to his midfield’s approach.